In this article, you will find everything you need to know about psychedelics in the state of Hawaii.

 Yes, ketamine is legal for medical use only in the state of Hawaii.

-Ketamine, a sedative drug with significant analgesic and anesthetic power, is used as a form of anesthesia.
+Ketamine is a sedative drug with significant analgesic and anesthetic power.
 More recently, ketamine has been introduced as a treatment option for treatment-resistant depression and PTSD in a medical setting.

 While therapies with ketamine are legal in Hawaii (as in many other states) to treat depression and PTSD, recreational use of this drug remains highly illegal and severely punishable by law.